DUCS-DS/project2-JasmineMarie7/README.md

 Project 2 for Spring '25 Data Structures
 Question 1: The frame rate of this program almost doubled in comparison to project 1

-Question 2: The time complexity for this function is n^2.
+Question 2: The time complexity  of this function has been improved to nlogn.